Give it a spritz

 Sign the Patient Information/Informed Consent form(s).
 Your dermatologist will go over these with you.
 Be sure to ask any questions you may have at this time.

 Keep appointments.
-Keep in mind that treatment usually lasts for 4 to 5 months.
+Keep in mind that treatment usually lasts for 5 months.

 Fulfill the iPLEDGE® Program requirements.
 For details, talk to your dermatologist or visit the iPLEDGE® Program site.